-Our main sample consists of all male workers aged 50-59 at the beginning of their unemployment spell who enter unemployment from a job in the non-steel sector in the time period 1/1986 until 12/1987 and in the time period 6/1988 until 12/1995.
+Our main sample consists of all male workers aged 50-57 at the beginning of their unemployment spell who enter unemployment from a job in the non-steel sector in the time period 1/1985 until 12/1987 and in the time period 6/1988 until 12/1995.
 These spells are followed up until end of 2006.
 We focus on men because women are already eligible for pension benefits at age 55 (as opposed to age 60 for men).
 Thus, women do not face a choice between different transition paths to retirement.
 We exclude unemployment spells starting between 1/1988 and 5/1988 because ongoing spells were also eligible for the REBP.
 Excluding these spells guarantees that the before-period is not affected by the REBP.
-We also exclude unemployed men with less than 15 employment years in the past 25 years.
+We also drop unemployed men with less than 15 employment years in the past 25 years.
 Only job seekers who satisfy this criteria are eligible for the REBP.
-The final sample comprises 161,211 unemployment spells.
+Because the Austrian labor market is characterized by large seasonal employment fluctuations, we drop individuals who were recalled by their previous employers to eliminate job seekers on temporary layoffs who are not searching for a job.
+The final sample comprises 78,815 unemployment spells.

-Table 3 presents summary statistics on job seekers entering unemployment before (1/1986- 12/1987), during (6/1988-7/1993), and after the REBP (7/1993-12/1995) by region of residence.
+Table 3 presents summary statistics on job seekers entering unemployment before (1/1985- 12/1987), during (6/1988-7/1993), and after the REBP (7/1993-12/1995) by region of residence.
 The sample generally looks quite similar in observable characteristics between the treated and control regions.
 A comparison of the exit destinations before, during, and after the REBP provides first evidence on the impact of the policy change.
 Specifically, in the treated regions relative to the control regions, the reemployment probability declines dramatically during the REBP.
 The decline is accompanied by a substantial increase in transitions from unemployment to disability and retirement.